Cooking Gorgeous

 Instructions

-• Finely shred 700 g of red cabbage using a sharp knife or a mandolin.
+• Finely shred the red cabbage using a sharp knife, mandoline, or food processor slicing attachment.

-• In a bowl, combine ½ cup of white wine vinegar or apple cider vinegar, ¼ cup of lemon juice, ½ cup of room temperature water, 3 teaspoon of salt, and 2 teaspoon of sugar.
-Mix well until the salt and sugar are fully dissolved.
+• In a bowl or measuring jug, combine the vinegar, lemon juice, water, salt, and sugar.
+Stir until the salt and sugar are fully dissolved.

 Nutrition